Motorway Services Online

 In the 21st century, Hampshire Constabulary continues to receive complaints from residents, though given the road layout in the area it is logical to suggest that the majority of the 'abusers' are local residents.
 A rising barrier was replaced several times during the 2010s, but usually vandalised within a few weeks.

 The road was moved in 2015, to direct traffic away from the car park, making it safer to operate.
+Both accesses were eventually stopped up completely in 2017.

 Eastbound Building

-The more typical eastbound services.
+The more typical eastbound service area.

 The eastbound building has a more traditional late-'80s brick and glass building.
 It is actually higher up than its surroundings, but the darker colours mean it still blends in.
 It's much smaller than the other side, but this is almost a given seeing as it was only built to relieve it.

-The opening of the services was presumably delayed until the completion of the M27 past Hedge End, to make up for the traffic problems which were experienced by the westbound side.
+The opening of the service area was presumably delayed until the completion of the M27 past Hedge End, to make up for the traffic problems which were experienced by the westbound side.
 Until it was built, all the car park took you to was a pathway through to the other side.
 This is still there, but rarely used.

 In 2000 and again in 2006, there were plans to build a lodge in the gap by the car park, but this never happened.
 The road signs still suggest there is a lodge here, and previously people would have been able to visit the westbound lodge via the rear access, but the markings for this have faded and the official advice is now to turn around at the next junction (which cannot actually be done, but never mind).